hdbhdb/hdbhdb.github.io/index.md

 ## About this site

-You can check out the repository for this site [here](https://github.com/hdbhdb/hdbhdb.github.io).
+This site is built with Jekyll and hosted on GitHub pages.
+Check out the [repository for this site](https://github.com/hdbhdb/hdbhdb.github.io).